 The gasp was not voluntary.
 She couldn’t help looking – but of course her gloves, lying where she had carelessly flung them on the passenger seat, were still orange.
 The weird orange gloves she’d gotten as a gift from her sister as a half-joke.
 “Maybe you won’t lose them if they’re orange.”

 Orange.
 How common were orange gloves?
-The purple book cover, yes that made sense.
-The fish tank could also apply broadly.
+The reference to the purple book cover, yes that made sense.
+Mentioning a fish tank could also apply broadly.
 She wasn’t even sure where her sister had found orange gloves…

 Becca deliberately pressed the automatic car lock.
 It was not safe inside the house.
 Should she drive away?
 But where would she be safe…..he had followed her here, and would just follow again if she left.